 Cities were founded because societies are better than the individuals that make them.
-A society needs places to operate, manifest, recognize, and reproduce.
+A society needs places to operate, manifest, recognise, and reproduce.
 The city is the place of society, opportunity, exchange and, therefore, of knowledge.
 It is a space to belong.Through its expansion, over time, the city from limited conurbation has become a region, then a whole territory.
 Since long time, the historical clear separation between Urbs and Orbs, between the city and “the everything else”, has been outmoded.

 A city is a collection of people and institutional structures that promote the efficient interaction between persons and place.
 Urban space has often increased in population to the point that it serves as a synergistic force for the social construction of the suburb.
 Ironically, suburbs have decided that the only means for their survival is to mirror urban areas – formal social relationships and complex institutional arrangements.
 In turn, the suburb has served as a synergistic force to create its own alter ego, the exurb.